duartegroup/autodE/doc/examples/species.rst

   >>> h2.n_atoms
   2

-Atoms can be printed and contain a coordinate as a numpy array (shape = (3,), initialised at the origin) and a label
+Atoms contain a coordinate as a numpy array (shape = (3,), initialised at the origin) and a label

 .. code-block:: python